-Fort Bowie Bird Checklist: Bird List (pdf 600 KB)
+Fort Bowie NHS Bird Checklist (pdf 600 KB)

 The dominant habitat type at Fort Bowie is Chihuahuan desert grassland.
 This shrubby savanna covers the valley between the two adjacent mountain ranges, offering lower elevation grassland habitat to those birds that aren’t usually found in the mountains.
 Sparrows are abundant, as well as doves, quail, meadowlarks, and other desert grassland birds.
 The slopes are dotted with oak and pinyon-juniper woodlands, gradually transitioning into the higher elevations.